Fix: ‘Connection timed out: no further information’ in Minecraft

 6. Click on “Apply” to save your changes and check to see if the issue persists.

-In some cases, your ISP might have blacklisted a couple of sites/IP addressed due to which this issue might be triggered.
-Therefore, it is recommended to use a VPN in order to connect to the server and make sure to enable the connection before starting the game.
-You can look at a bunch of gaming VPNs until you find out the one that works the best for you.
+In some cases, your ISP might block certain sites or IP addresses, causing this issue.
+To solve this, it is recommended to use a VPN to connect to the server.
+Make sure to enable the VPN connection before starting the game.
+You can explore various gaming VPNs until you find the one that works best for you.

 ABOUT THE AUTHOR